 Reduce fuel consumption by 40-60%.

 Why this kind of kitchen?

-The model to be installed was designed by Practical Action 10 years ago, in collaboration with Bosch-Siemens and some European universities.
-Later on, it was later tested and refined in the field.
-Finally, AWASUKA introduced some additional improvements.
-Every smoke-free kitchen comes with:
+The model to be installed was designed by Practical Action in collaboration with Bosch-Siemens and some European universities., until it was perfected by AWASUKA.
+Each smoke-free kitchen is included:

 1· Metal chimney, which comes out through the roof and, thanks to its design, prevents water from entering from the outside.